-DevOps as Services
+DevOps as Service

 DevOps-as-a-Service (DaaS) lets you take advantage of delegating all related tasks, management and system maintenance to the professional DevOps services company and its engineers, thus, opening the opportunity for developers to focus on the product improvements and delivering new features